-2.2 Observe Employment and Labor Laws
+5.2 Observe Employment and Labor Laws

 The Company is committed to fair employment practices for our employees and providing a safe and quality work environment.
 Company leaders at all levels have a special obligation to encourage an open work environment and ethical culture, where employees are treated respectfully and may raise issues or concerns without fear of retaliation.
 It is the Company's policy to act in accordance with all applicable employment and labor laws and regulations, including without limitation:

-- Offering a safety and health program that conforms to the best practices of organizations of our type, to reduce the number of occupational injuries and illnesses to a minimum. - A work environment free from any physical, sexual, psychological, verbal or visual harassment or abuse. - Maintaining a drug-free, secure workplace. - Compliance with all non-discrimination requirements. - Complying with applicable local law on workweeks, days off and maximum hours employees are permitted to work. - Paying employees at least the minimum wage required by local law and providing all legally mandated benefits. - Ensuring that neither forced, indentured, involuntary prison, or bonded labor, nor slavery or trafficking of persons is used. - Observing the minimum age requirement for employment consistent with local law and Company policy.
+- offering a safety and health program that conforms to the best practices of organizations of our type, to reduce the number of occupational injuries and illnesses to a minimum; - a work environment free from any physical, sexual, psychological, verbal or visual harassment or abuse; - maintaining a drug-free, secure workplace; - compliance with all non-discrimination requirements; - complying with applicable local law on workweeks, days off and maximum hours employees are permitted to work; - paying employees at least the minimum wage required by local law and providing all legally mandated benefits; - ensuring that neither forced, indentured, involuntary prison, or bonded labor, nor slavery or trafficking of persons is used; and - observing the minimum age requirement for employment consistent with local law and Company policy.

-Benchmark's Employment and Labor Policy You are responsible to follow safety and health rules and to report to your manager any accidents, injuries, and unsafe equipment, practices, or conditions.
+You are responsible to follow safety and health rules and to report to your manager any accidents, injuries, and unsafe equipment, practices, or conditions.
 Your work environment should be safe - without threats of violence, bodily harm or physical intimidation.
 Don't even joke about it; it is simply not tolerated.
+Workplace violence includes: